 When this operand is specified, you must also supply a DD control statement.
 However, the amount of information given in the DD statement is at your discretion, because you can ignore the system-created job file control block.
-If you specify DUMMY on your DD statement, the Open routine will ignore the JFCB DSNAME and open the data set as Dummy.
 (See the examples of the RDJFCB macro instruction for a technique for modification of a system-created JFCB.)